 - High QPS

-A standard master-replica instance cannot deliver high queries per second (QPS).
-A cluster master-replica instance allows you to deploy multiple data shards, which can work together to eliminate the bottleneck of the single-threading model.
-For more information, see Master-replica cluster instances.
+A standard master-replica instance cannot support high queries per second (QPS) scenarios.
+A cluster master-replica instance allows you to deploy multiple data shards.
+These data shards can work together to eliminate the performance bottleneck of the single-threading model used by open source Redis.
+For more information, see Cluster master-replica instances.

 - Throughput-intensive applications

 Compared with a standard master-replica instance, a cluster master-replica instance provides higher throughput over an internal network.
 You can efficiently read hot data and manage high-throughput workloads.